alfonsobries/vue-tailwind-docs/content/settings.md

 ## How to override a prop default value

 Piece of cake!
 When you install the library, you need to pass the prop's name within the new default value.
-It expects the same syntax used to override the classes (if you think about it, the classes are just another prop are replacing).
+It expects the same syntax used to override the classes (if you think about it, the classes are just another prop we are replacing).

 Take a look at this example where I try to achieve the example mentioned above: